Sohailongithub/Git-Gourmet/Recipes/ClassicChocolateChipsCookies.md

 Allow the cookies to cool on the baking sheet for a few minutes before transferring them to a wire rack to cool completely.

 Enjoy your delicious Classic Chocolate Chip Cookies!

-Feel free to customize the font style, size, or any other aspect to make it even more attractive according to your preferences!